linaro-its/znc-user-cleanup/README.md

 # Using the module

-**WARNING!
-This code is very much a work-in-progress and should not be used on a production system.**

 Since the module is written in Python, the ZNC module `modpython` needs to be enabled:

 ```